 Also, the amount of damage on a Pokémon card does affect its value overall.
 So if I had the Ho-oh in the center then that same Ho-oh but with the damage on the right most card, the right one would be worth more.

 Regardless though, damaged Pokémon cards are unfortunately not worth nearly as much as others.
 That being said, some collectors do love to pick them up because of that exact reason!
+Search to add some damaged cards to your collection here!

 Let’s jump into a few sub-categories and thoughts on damaged Pokémon cards.